X

 Does the Apple Pencil ever go on sale?

 Yes, the Apple Pencil -- both 1st and 2nd Gen -- see discounts during the year at major retailers like Best Buy, Amazon, Walmart, and more.
 Shopping events such as Black Friday, Cyber Monday, Christmastime, Presidents' Day, and Back to School are popular periods of the year where you can expect to see a drop in the Apple Pencil.
-During Presidents' Day 2024, the Apple Pencil 2nd Gen dropped to just $79, a savings of $50.
+During Presidents' Day 2024, the Apple Pencil 2nd Gen dropped to just $79, a savings of $50, and it is currently available for the same discount at several major retailers.

 Does any stylus work with iPad?